Contact us at firstname.lastname@example.org

 Where does the food come from?

-Organic produce and dry goods are bulk-delivered to the co-op by truck every Tuesday morning.
+Organic produce and dry goods are bulk-delivered to the co-op by truck every Tuesday.
 We also pick up bread, spices, and other groceries as needed.